Deschutes County Search and Rescue assists fallen, injured hiker near Eagle Crest - NewsBreak

 Deschutes County Search and Rescue assists fallen, injured hiker near Eagle Crest

 REDMOND, Ore.
-(KTVZ) – A 79-year-old Redmond woman injured in a fall while hiking along the Deschutes River near Eagle Crest on Sunday afternoon called for help, prompting a rescue effort by Deschutes County Sheriff’s Search and Rescue.
+(KTVZ) – A 79-year-old Redmond woman injured in a fall while hiking near Eagle Crest on Sunday afternoon called for help, prompting a rescue effort by Deschutes County Sheriff’s Search and Rescue.

 County 911 dispatchers got a call around 1:40 p.m. from the injured hiker, who said she was unable to walk and needed assistance, according to Deputy Shane Zook, assistant SAR coordinator.